MFLind/Brickyard/README.md

 - Running Black (https://github.com/psf/black) to validate coding style and format
 - Validation of different operating systems and browsers to validate compability
 - Registering new user
-- Add products to basket and concluse purchase
+- Add products to basket and conclude purchase
 - Add, edit and delete products